Skip to Content

 11. Shawn’s Pumpkin Patch

-Being one of the largest pumpkin patches in the Los Angele area, Shawn’s Pumpkin Patch brings a country feeling to the city.
+This year there is a new location for Shawn’s Pumpkin Patch in the Los Angeles area.
+Shawn’s Pumpkin Patch brings a country feeling to the city.

 With tons of pumpkins to choose from, everything from warty gourds to plump ripe orange-coloured pumpkins, there are great options for carving or cooking up a scrumptious meal.